-- A Tragedy of Impulsiveness: How this story starts.
+- A Tragedy of Impulsiveness: This is what kick-starts the plot.

 - Cherry Blossoms: Lots.
 Especially in the first episode.

-- Dramatic Thunder leading to It Was a Dark and Stormy Night: episode 3 and again in episode 11.
+- Dramatic Thunder: Leading to It Was a Dark and Stormy Night: episode 3, 11 and 12.

 - The Four Gods: Referenced in several instances by Chuuzenji.

 - Mind Screw: To the point where it's almost impossible to figure out what's going on if the viewer hasn't been paying attention well enough.
-However, the ones who have been paying attention are vastly rewarded for their efforts by a wondrous ending.
+However, the ones who have been paying attention are vastly rewarded for their efforts.

-- Mundane Made Awesome: To the point of abuse.
-Talking scenes are underlined with tornado-scale gusts of wind, dancing is punctuated with torrential cherry blossoms, and all driving is done as maniacally and erratically as possible, especially when there isn't any semblance of a reason.
+- Mundane Made Awesome: Talking scenes are underlined with gusts of wind, dancing is punctuated with torrential amounts of cherry blossoms, and Enokizu's driving is always as maniacal and erratic as possible.

-- Parent Child Incest: Central part of the shocking truth revealed near the story's end.
+- Parent–Child Incest: An important part of the shocking truth revealed near the story's end.